Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules_unfinished/onboarding/chat_convention.md

 :lit: &ePlease run &6!withdraw 6g &eto withdraw the specified amount from your Money Pouch.

 **Completion**
 &a:check_mark: You have successfully withdrawn &r:money:&e6G &afrom your Money Pouch!
 Check your inventory, it has been updated with the physical money items.
-It should have a &r:money:&e5G &acoin and a &r:money:&e1G &acoin.
+It should have a &r:money:&e5G &abill and a &r:money:&e1G &acoin.

 ### 2.4.3 Step 3 - Deposit money again